Ligue de Football Professionnel: Cup

 The LFP also organized a cup competition, the Coupe de la Ligue.
 Before its foundation as an official league cup in 1994, the competition was a summer friendly tournament.
 Unlike the Coupe de France which allows all clubs, regardless of status, to enter, the Coupe de la Ligue only allowed professional clubs to participate.
 The competition was considered second-rate compared to the Coupe de France and attracted much criticism from many who deem the cup as having less prestige and creating fixture congestion.

 DNCG

 The DNCG is the organisation responsible for monitoring the accounts of professional association football clubs in France.
 It was founded in 1984 and is an administrative directorate of the LFP.
 The current president of the DNCG is Richard Olivier.
 Along with the LFP, the DNCG has a public mission of service.
-The mission of the DNCG is to oversee all financial operations of the 40 member clubs of the LFP (as well as those clubs recently relegated to the Championnat National), develop the resources of professional clubs, apply sanctions to those clubs breaking the rules of operation and to defend the morals and interests of French football in general.
+The mission of the DNCG is to oversee all financial operations of the 40 member clubs of the LFP (as well as those clubs recently relegated to the Ligue 3), develop the resources of professional clubs, apply sanctions to those clubs breaking the rules of operation and to defend the morals and interests of French football in general.